We often get asked about the Camino de Santiago distance required to walk in order to receive your Camino Pilgrim Certificate.

 Camino de Santiago Distance for other routes

-Just over 63% of all pilgrims receiving their Compostela pilgrim certificate in Santiago take the Camino Frances route.
+In 2020, just over 53% of all pilgrims receiving their Compostela pilgrim certificate in Santiago took the Camino Frances route.

-Many others choose less known routes such as the Camino Portugues, Portuguese Way, which is the second most popular attracting approximately 18% of pilgrims; or the Camino del Norte, the Northern Way.
-It takes:
+Many others choose less known routes such as the Camino Portugues, the Portuguese Way, which is the second most popular attracting approximately 19% of pilgrims; or the Camino del Norte, the Northern Way.

 - 30 days to walk the Camino de Santiago from Lisbon on the Portuguese Way,